The Most Important Difference Between Websites and Blogs

 - You have all kinds of websites which are enhanced in a way that they are not static but dynamic in their nature and I do not speak about static HTML vs PHP

 - Also you do not need a blog to lead a conversation.
-Asides from forums, wikis and all kinds of Web 2.0 sites any site can add a comment form or a connection to a forum which will enable users to engage in a conversation and also engage you, the publisher, in one.
+Asides from forums, wikis and all kinds of social media sites any site can add a comment form or a connection to a forum which will enable users to engage in a conversation and also engage you, the publisher, in one.

-- There also plenty of services which will create an RSS feed for any website etc. based sites.
+- There also plenty of services which will create a feed for any website

 News sites like CNN or BBC are of course not blogs but they publish news and naturally the two are not the only ones.
 Everybody can create a non-blog website that deals with the latest news, buzz or products.